felixphilipk/ml_image_processing/readme.md

 3. **Postman Collection**

-    - A Postman collection is included in the root folder of the project (`Coolify_Your_Image.postman_collection.json`).
+    - A Postman collection is included in the root folder of the project (`Update_Image.json`).
 Import this collection into Postman to easily test the application.
     - Make sure to attach the image you want to process with the request under the form-data section with the key `image`.
-    - The image is already present in the postman collection and the output of the processed image "update_image.png" at the project root
+    - The image is already present in the folder were the postman collection is present and the output of the processed image "update_image.png" is present at the project root

 ## Endpoint Details